 Prerequisite: MATH 101 Algebra I, or completion of MATH 102 Accelerated Algebra I with a "D".

-Description: In this course students will learn to: recognize and understand concepts and terms from plane and solid geometry; apply postulates and theorems involving quadrilaterals, polygons, circles, and similar shapes; use perimeter, area, and volume formulas; apply the Pythagorean Theorem, work with special right triangles, and od basic trigonometry involving right triangles; solve proportions, do measurements, and unit conversions.
+Description: In this course students will learn to: recognize and understand concepts and terms from plane and solid geometry; apply postulates and theorems involving quadrilaterals, polygons, circles, and similar shapes; use perimeter, area, and volume formulas; apply the Pythagorean Theorem, work with special right triangles, and basic trigonometry involving right triangles; solve proportions, do measurements, and unit conversions.
 Algebraic skills will be used in solving geometric problems.

 Student Activities: Note taking, homework assignments, and class participation.
-Student Evaluation: Homework, quizzes, tests, and final exam.